 On this dayAug 14, 1908

-Racial Violence Erupts in Springfield, Illinois
+Racial Violence By White Mobs Erupts in Springfield, Illinois

-On August 14, 1908, a mob of white citizens gathered at the local jail in Springfield, Illinois, intent on lynching two black men named George Richardson and Joe James.
+On August 14, 1908, a mob of white citizens gathered at the local jail in Springfield, Illinois, intent on lynching two Black men named George Richardson and Joe James.
 When the would-be lynch mob learned that the men had been taken from the jail to another city, a violent riot broke out.

 Some members of the mob destroyed the business of Henry Loper, a man rumored to have helped transport Richardson and James from the jail.
 Others, convinced the men were still in the jail, attacked police and militia stationed at the facility.
-The two mob groups then rejoined and descended on homes and businesses in Springfield’s black neighborhoods, stealing close to $150,000 worth of property and setting fire to whole blocks.
+The two mob groups then rejoined and descended on homes and businesses in Springfield’s Black neighborhoods, stealing close to $150,000 worth of property and setting fire to whole blocks.

-Amidst the terror of the riot, which left an estimated seven people dead, hundreds of black citizens sought National Guard protection at nearby Camp Lincoln.
+Amidst the terror of the riot, which left an estimated seven people dead, hundreds of Black citizens sought National Guard protection at nearby Camp Lincoln.
 Others fled the city.
 Police arrested 150 people suspected of participating in the violence and 117 were indicted.
 Of the three individuals indicted for murder, one committed suicide and two were acquitted.